-How to Use Branding to Build Your Practice
+How to Use Branding to Build Your Law Firm

 While most people know that branding is important in marketing, few people know much about branding other than it identifies a product or service.
 Beyond that, they have little understanding of how to use branding to improve marketing potential.
 Knowing how your brand is perceived, and how to use it to increase the likelihood that clients will choose your brand over your competitors is an important part of marketing a law practice.